MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-move-from-sfbo.md

     For example, change `Import-Module -Name SkypeOnlineConnector` to `Import-Module -Name MicrosoftTeams`.

-4. When using Teams PowerShell Module 2.0 or later, update your scripts that refers `New-CsOnlineSession` to `Connect-MicrosoftTeams`. `Import-PsSession` is no longer required to establish a Skype for Business Online Remote PowerShell Session as that is done implicit when using `Connect-MicrosoftTeams`.
+4. When using Teams PowerShell Module 2.0 or later, update your scripts that refers `New-CsOnlineSession` to `Connect-MicrosoftTeams`. `Import-PsSession` is no longer required to establish a Skype for Business Online Remote PowerShell Session.

     ```powershell
        # When using the Skype for Business online connector